joeltimothyoh/MyPublishingDebugger/README.md

 Get-Module -Name MyPublishingDebugger -ListAvailable -Verbose
 ```

-To list versions of the module on PSGallery:
+To list versions of the module on `PSGallery`:

 ```powershell
 # Latest